JoannaBy/DHSI2019-Stylometry/daily_notes/11th_June.md

 * Gephi hands on!

 ### The reading
-#### Networks and "big" data
+#### From the coursepack - networks and "big" data
-* Eder, M..
-“Does Size Matter?
-Authorship Attribution, Small Samples, Big Problem.”
+* Eder, M. "Does Size Matter?
+Authorship Attribution, Small Samples, Big Problem."
 Literary and Linguistic Computing, vol. 30, no. 2, June 2015, pp. 167–82.
 * Rybicki, J., and Eder, M. “Deeper Delta across Genres and Languages: Do We Really Need the Most Frequent Words?”
 Literary and Linguistic Computing, vol. 26, no. 3, Sept.
 2011, pp. 315–21.
 * Eder, M. “Visualization in Stylometry: Cluster Analysis Using Networks.”
 Digital Scholarship in the Humanities, vol. 32, no. 1, Apr.
 2017, pp. 50–64.

+#### Extra reading
+* Kestemont et al. "Collaborative authorship in the twelfth century: A stylometric study of Hildegard of Bingen and Guibert of Gembloux", Digital Scholarship in the Humanities 30:2 (2015), pp. 199–224, [here](https://academic.oup.com/dsh/article/30/2/199/389065)

 #### From the coursepack - documentation of functions we use today:
 * [Short reminder](https://computationalstylistics.github.io/stylo_nutshell/#running-stylo)